jasl/vibe_photos_v4/blueprints/phase_final/docs/07_m1_to_m2_m3_checklist.md

   - [ ] Provide `.env.example` and short setup docs for local and NAS-style environments.
 - [ ] Queue & worker alignment:
   - [ ] Align the existing Celery tasks (`vibe_photos.task_queue`) with PostgreSQL-backed state.
-  - [ ] Decide which tasks remain SQLite-backed (if any) vs. fully migrated to PostgreSQL.
+  - [ ] Decide which tasks remain legacy-backed (if any) vs. fully migrated to PostgreSQL.
 - [ ] Operational readiness:
   - [ ] Add basic health checks for API, workers, and DB.
   - [ ] Define backup/restore procedures for PostgreSQL (docs + scripts).